Red Hat: MRG

 Red Hat MRG is a clustering product intended for integrated high-performance computing (HPC).
 The acronym MRG stands for "Messaging Realtime Grid".

-Red Hat Enterprise MRG replaces the kernel of Red Hat Enterprise Linux RHEL, a Linux distribution developed by Red Hat, in order to provide extra support for real-time computing, together with middleware support for message brokerage and scheduling workload to local or remote virtual machines, grid computing, and cloud computing.
+Red Hat Enterprise MRG replaces the kernel of Red Hat Enterprise Linux RHEL, a Linux distribution developed by Red Hat, to provide extra support for real-time computing, together with middleware support for message brokerage and scheduling workload to local or remote virtual machines, grid computing, and cloud computing.

 As of 2011, Red Hat works with the Condor High-Throughput Computing System community and also provides support for the software.

 The Tuna performance-monitoring tool runs in the MRG environment.

 Opensource.com

-Red Hat produces the online publication Opensource.com since January 20, 2010.
+Red Hat produced the online publication Opensource.com since January 20, 2010.
 The site highlights ways open-source principles apply in domains other than software development.
 The site tracks the application of open-source philosophy to business, education, government, law, health, and life.

 The company originally produced a newsletter called Under the Brim.
-Wide Open magazine first appeared in March 2004, as a means for Red Hat to share technical content with subscribers on a regular basis.
+Wide Open magazine first appeared in March 2004, as a means for Red Hat to share technical content with subscribers regularly.
 The Under the Brim newsletter and Wide Open magazine merged in November 2004, to become Red Hat Magazine.
 In January 2010, Red Hat Magazine became Opensource.com.
+In April 2023 Red Hat went through company layoffs and laid off the team maintaining Opensource.com.